-Development happens on Github; bug reports or feature requests are welcome.
-If you are interested in giving a hand, please do not hesitate to submit a pull request there.
+Development happens on GitHub; bug reports and feature requests are welcome.
+If you are interested in giving us a hand, please do not hesitate to submit a pull request there.

 Continuous testing is provided by Travis CI.
 Note that ReproZip supports both Python 2 and 3.
 Test coverage is not very high due to a lot of operations that are difficult to cover on Travis (Vagrant VMs and Docker containers cannot be used over there).